About the conference

 On a daily basis works in e-commerce sector.
 Involved in open-source, DZone’s Most Valuable Blogger, used to be very active on StackOverflow.
 Author, trainer, conference speaker, technical reviewer, runner.
 Claims that code not tested automatically is not a feature but just a rumour.
 Wrote a book on RxJava for O’Reilly.

-Technical Architect at GFT Poland and Lecturer at the University of Łódź by day, sporadic akka project contributor by night.
+Software Engineer at Actyx by day, sporadic Akka and Dotty projects contributor by night.
 Interested in how software works on low level, he does not find big frameworks appealing.
 This is the main reason why he loves Scala, a very expressive language that allows one to build right abstractions quickly without losing control over details.
 Jan is an active member of JUG Łódź and occasional conference speaker.
-Currently he is busy with a Big Data project for one of major investment banks.
 In his spare time he loves to dust-off some old issue of computer science journal only to find out that everything has already been invented before he even was born.

 Alpakka – a new world of Connectors for Reactive Enterprise Integration

 Connecting your programs with various upstream and downstream systems is a frequent problem.
 Until recently if one wanted to integrate an Akka Streams application with the world outside, the tool of choice would be the Akka Camel module.
 However, this frequently resulted in non-intuitive, complex and hard to test implementations.
 With the recent advent of Alpakka library, you can integrate in a reactive, backpressure-preserving way.